 O

-If a user feels claustrophobic or doesn’t know where to look they might get frustrated and just leave.
-If you have a lot of links, look into a drop-down menu, if you have tons of content, split it up into separate pages (I’m starting to wonder how long this article is getting).
+If a user feels claustrophobic on your site or simply doesn’t know where to look, they might get frustrated and just leave.
+If you have a lot of links, look into a drop-down menu.
+If you have tons of content, split it up into separate pages (I’m starting to wonder how long this article is getting).

 P

-I’m not just talking about pop-up ads (which should never be used), but more info or tip pop-ups.
-They should no longer be handled in JS pop-up windows or new windows altogether, there are plenty of great methods using CSS and divs and maybe a little JS to get the job done, but these are good pop-ups that don’t get flagged by browsers.
+I’m not just talking about pop-up ads (which should never be used), but “learn more” or “tip” pop-ups.
+They should no longer be handled in JS pop-up windows or new windows.
+There are plenty of great methods using CSS and divs and maybe a little JS to get the job done.
+These are good pop-ups that won’t get blocked by browsers.

 Q

-If you use a contact form you should first, definitely make sure that it works and second have copies of emails forwarded to your personal email.
-Personally, I have many business endeavors that have different email addresses, but I ultimately have them all forward to my personal email, that way I only need to check just that 1 email account to check all emails and I don’t miss anything or waste a bunch of time checking multiple email accounts.
+If you use a contact form, you should first, make sure that it works and second, have copies of emails forwarded to your personal email.
+Personally, I have many business endeavors that have different email addresses, but I ultimately have them all forward to my personal email.
+That way, I only need to check just that one email account to check all emails and I don’t miss anything or waste a bunch of time checking multiple email accounts.

-Sometimes you have a big company or a lot of traffic and you want to filter people as much as you can through contact forms, but I find it terribly inconvenient when I can’t find an actual email address for a company so that I can contact them on a more professional basis.
+Sometimes, you have a big company or a lot of traffic and you want to filter people as much as you can through contact forms.
+But, I find it terribly inconvenient when I can’t find an actual email address for a company so that I can contact them on a more direct and professional basis.

 R

-Just in case you weren’t aware; “Links” pages are now frowned upon by Google.
-You shouldn’t link to just any page because they’re willing to link to you, if you even do link to a website, there should be a good reason, perhaps you’ve partnered with them in some fashion.
+Just in case you weren’t aware: link pages are now frowned upon by Google.
+You shouldn’t link to just any page just because they’re willing to link to you in return.
+If you even do link to a website, there should be a good reason.
+Perhaps you’ve partnered with them in some fashion?

-Regardless, if you link to someone, it should be relevant… if you have a website about boating don’t link to a website about video games.
+Regardless, if you do link to someone, it should be relevant.
+For example, if you have a website about boating, don’t link to a website about video games.
+It won’t make sense to your site visitors, it won’t make sense to Google either.

 S

-Stop procrastinating, get it done right now; LinkedIn, Twitter, Facebook, MySpace and whatever else.
-I don’t care if you’re selling laundry detergent, you need to get into the social marketing game.
+Stop procrastinating, get it done right now, set up an account for: Facebook, Twitter, etc. I don’t care if you’re selling laundry detergent, you need to have your stock social profiles.

 T

-I know that’s a little vague and broad; but if your website isn’t engaging enough, why should anyone stick around and if it’s too complex, hard to find anything or easy to get lost or annoyed no one is going to stick around.
+I know that’s a little vague and broad, but if your website isn’t engaging enough, why should anyone stick around?
+If it’s too complex, making it hard to find anything or easy to get lost or annoyed, no one is going to stick around.

 U

-Again, I’m not saying you should bash the competition, but compete by assuming that the competition is always bettering themselves, so you need to continually better your business.
-SEO / Marketing is a never ending process, and it is never done.
-Don’t ever look at a competitors websites and think my website looks way better, mission accomplished.
+Again, I’m not saying you should attack your competition, but instead compete by assuming that the competition is always bettering themselves.
+So, you need to continually be bettering your own business as well.
+SEO and marketing is a neverending process.
+Don’t ever look at a competitor’s website and think:

 V

-Today’s respected standards compliant web-pages are done with CSS / XHTML Strict, and there are tools to make the validation process easier:
+Today’s respected standards-compliant webpages are done with W3C validated.
+There are tools to make the validation process easier:

 W

-Sometimes too much is well too much, if you have a weather widget, news widget, games widget, slideshow widget etc. all taking up your websites space in lieu of original content and features, your website will start to look more like a MySpace page than an official and professional website.
+Sometimes, too much, is well, too much.
+If you have a weather widget, news widget, games widget, slideshow widget, etc. all taking up your website’s space in lieu of original content and features, your website will start to look a little too chaotic and unprofessional.

 X

-Sometimes a product IS specifically aimed towards a man or a woman because it is only for a man or a woman and that is their intended demographic.
-However, often based on the way we write as a female or male writer we may inadvertently alienate the opposite sex from a discussion or feature or product etc. by how we word things.
-Also, because of my growing up in the US my cultural background and references may be influenced by US media culture, but I try to keep my writing open-minded to ALL people who may find interest in it.
+Sometimes, a product is specifically aimed toward men or women because it is only for a man or a woman and that is their intended demographic.
+That of course makes perfect sense.
+However, often based on the way we write as a female or male, we may inadvertently alienate the opposite sex from a discussion or feature or product by how we word things.
+Also, because of my growing up in the US, my cultural background and references may be influenced mostly by US media culture.
+But, I try to keep my writing open-minded to all people around the world who may find interest in it.

 Y

 I see a lot of blogs where every post is just a music video or something, in place of original content.
-A YouTube video should never be a focus of an entire post or page, it should merely compliment it.
+A YouTube video should never be the focus of an entire post or page, it should merely compliment it.
 The video is already the focus on YouTube, you’re just sharing a duplicate of the video.
+However, I will add that if it’s a really compelling video that you just have to share with your readers, go for it.
+Just try not to make it a habit.

 Z

-You’ve got to be able to take criticism, if you can’t you can never learn and build from that knowledge.
-Some criticism is indeed not constructive, it’s meant to be an insult, but when someone with more experience than you presents feedback to you in a polite, intelligible form, it’s a privilege for you to listen.
+You’ve got to be able to take criticism.
+If you can’t, how can you ever learn and build from that knowledge?
+Most criticism is indeed not very constructive, intended only as an insult.
+But, when someone really does present valuable feedback to you in a polite, intelligible way, try to listen and keep your ego at bay.